-Upon the expiry or termination of the licence agreement, food companies will be given a period of three calendar months to remove the HCS from the products.
+Upon termination of the Licence Agreement, food companies will be given a period of three calendar months to remove the HCS from the products.

 If companies fail to remove the HCS from the products within three calendar months, the Board reserves the right to take legal actions against them.